 Gateway to Success!

 The University of Bournemouth’s plans to build a landmark building were potentially hampered by a lack of knowledge about existing utilities and foundations relating to former buildings on the site.

-- There were former buildings on site and although historic plans existed, there were no records of how much of the foundations remained.
+There were former buildings on site.
+Although historic plans existed, there were no records of how much of the foundations remained.